 Domingo (Sunday) Walking Tour

-This tour leaves from the Central Library courtyard entrance on Anapamu Street at 10 am (see map below), and is an easy stroll lasting approximately two hours.
+Due to construction in front of the Public Library, the Domingo Tour will meet across the street from the library on Anapamu Street at 10 am, and is an easy stroll lasting approximately two hours.

 Rain will cancel the tour, but weather permitting, it runs weekly all year.

 - Pre- and Post-Earthquake Santa Barbara Santa Barbara Central Library (1917)

 - East Figueroa Buildings San Marcos Building (1913; 1926)